A Matlab code for analysis and topology optimization with Third Medium Contact: Introduction

 \section{Introduction}

 This work provides a user-friendly, open-source \textsf{Matlab} implementation of the Third Medium Contact (TMC) model, and of its application to density-based Topology Optimization (TO).

 Contact simulation by the TMC method was initiated by \cite{wriggers-etal_13a_thirdMediumContact} and \cite{bog-etal_15a_normalContactFIctitiousMaterial}; however, convergence issues due to the extreme deformation of finite elements (FE) discretizing the void regions prevented the method from taking hold.
-Recently, TMC has been revived in the context of topology optimization (TO) by \cite{bluhm-etal_21a_internalContactModelingTO}, thanks to the introduction of a void regularization, later coined ``\textsf{HuHu}-regularization'', which cured the aforementioned convergence issues.
+Recently, TMC has been revived in the context of topology optimization (TO) by \cite{bluhm-etal_21a_internalContactModelingTO}, thanks to the introduction of a numerical stabilization method, later coined ``\textsf{HuHu}-regularization'', which cured the aforementioned convergence issues.

 Since then, the synergistic use of TMC within TO has found increasing applications, including the design of self-contacting structures undergoing large deformations \citep{frederiksen-etal_24a_topOptSelfContacting}, metamaterials \citep{dalklint-etal_23a_computationalSelfContact}, thermal switches \citep{dalklint-etal_25a_topOptThermoRegulators}, 3D contacting hooks \citep{frederiksen-etal_25a_inprovedContact3DTO}, pneumatic actuators for robotics \citep{mehta-etal_25a_toopOptSoftActuators}, springs \citep{bluhm-etal_23a_inverseContactMechanicaSprings}, and multi-stable lattices showing snap-through \citep{aveline-etal_25a_inverseDesignMultiscaleLattices}.